UPSCb/Documentation/docs/Microscopy.md

 # Microscopy storage access

 For microscope users, things are set-up slightly differently.
-Access is provided on the PI group level and the directories are named with the first letter of PI's first name followed by their lastname e.g if PI is Nicolas Delhomme, directory will be ndelhomme.
+Access is provided on the PI group level and the directories are named with the first letter of PI's first name followed by their last name e.g. if PI is Nicolas Delhomme, directory will be ndelhomme.
 Each group has a password that you can access in messages pinned on Slack channels named after PIs.

 ## Connecting from your computer